fiskl-accounting/help-docs/docs/getting-started/as-an-accountant.md

 ## What's next

 :::info[Explore Fiskl Accounting]
 **Learn more about Fiskl Accounting**: Discover how Fiskl simplifies accounting for businesses with comprehensive financial management tools.
-From automated bank feeds and customizable charts of accounts to real-time financial reporting, Fiskl has you covered.
+From automated bank feeds and customizable Charts of Accounts to real-time financial reporting, Fiskl has you covered.
 With multi-currency support and intuitive tax handling, our platform adapts to diverse business needs.
 Get familiar with our user-friendly interface to better serve your clients.
 [See the accounting core features](/docs/category/core-features)
 :::